 Altogether, drive encryption is a very powerful data protection method, which is relatively easy to implement with proper tools.

 The use of BitLocker and FileVault can step up the data security of any organization where Windows and Mac devices are used to process and store any kind of valuable or sensitive information like customer information, credit card details, or employee information.
-With Miradore’s Enterprise plan, you can easily enable BitLocker and FileVault to all your organization’s devices remotely.
+With Miradore’s Premium plan, you can easily enable BitLocker and FileVault to all your organization’s devices remotely.

-If you’re responsible for ensuring data security in your organization, you can test Miradore’s Enterprise plan for free for 14 days.
+If you’re responsible for ensuring data security in your organization, you can test Miradore’s Premium plan for free for 14 days.
 If you want to know more about disk encryption or Miradore’s capabilities, don’t hesitate to reach out to us!